weleoka/discdex/README.md

 Discdex aims to collect metadata on all, or choice, data stored on removable storage devices.
 The metadata can then be put to use for organising and easily be searched through.
 Ultimately data can be kept track of more easily with discdex.

+The default files scanned for are: avi mpeg mov mp4 wmv This can easily be changed in the config part of discdex.py

 ### Installation
 1. Git clone or download archive and extract.